WebAssembly/spec/spectec/test-prose/TEST.md

   - rt matches the reference type rt'.
   - the expression expr is valid with the value type at.
   - expr is constant.

-Elemmode_ok/passive
-- the element mode PASSIVE is valid with rt.

-Elemmode_ok/declare
-- the element mode DECLARE is valid with rt.

 Elem_ok
 - the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if: